zju3dv/Motion-2-to-3/README.md

 ### Checkpoints
-You can download the checkpoints here: https://huggingface.co/juracera/Motion-2-to-3/tree/main save the one checkpoints in this directory. outputs/HumanML3D_2dmotionmv_nr/mdm-hmlfinetune/cpurand_best.ckpt
+You can download the checkpoints here: https://huggingface.co/juracera/Motion-2-to-3/tree/main

+Save the one checkpoints in this directory:
+`./outputs/HumanML3D_2dmotionmv_nr/mdm-hmlfinetune/cpurand_best.ckpt`

-**Notice: The provided checkpoints is an updated version compared to the one in the ICCV paper to publish.
+**Notice: The provided checkpoints is an updated version.
 The former one has different performance inbetween machines.
-This version has a relative uniform performance trained on different machines such as V100, RTX4090.
-We recommend and welcome you to use this checkpoint for direct inference.**
+This version has a more uniform performance trained on different machines such as V100, RTX4090.**

+**We recommend and welcome you to use this checkpoint for direct inference.**

-The referenced metric on HumanML3D, evaluated on an RTX2070.
+The referenced metric on HumanML3D, evaluated on an RTX2070 is showed in the table below.

-Again, metrics like FID can only be use as references in motion generation.
-We are more focused on its ability in generalization compared to former methods.
+*Metrics like FID can only be use as references in motion generation.
+We are more focused on its ability in generalization compared to former methods.*

 | Metric (Our / Ground-truth) | Value         |
 | --------------------------- | ------------- |